JohannesPfeifer/DSGE_mod/README.md

 ## Compatibility

-These mod-files have been tested against the current unstable version, to be released as Dynare 4.5.
+These mod-files have been tested against Dynare 4.5.
 Compatibility with earlier versions is not guaranteed.

 # Contributing your own mod-files